 My journey as an artist began with watercolor.
 I am inspired by the beauty of nature and the play of light and shadow.
 In watercolor, more than any other medium, the dark shadows against the reserved white of the paper is what brings the painting to life.

-My growth as a watercolorist began in 1998 with a workshop given by Anne Brooke of Jacksonville and has taken me from Medford to the Oregon coast and back as recently as 2014.
+My work as a watercolor artist began in a workshop given by Polly Hammett in Houston Texas in 1988 and has taken me from Texas to California, to the Oregon coast and then to Medford, Oregon in 2012.
 For me, producing art is a discipline which I take very seriously.
 Unlike some artists whose passion is the process and who find creating art exhilarating, my experience is that every painting is hard work, thrilling and exciting but with the anticipation of scaling Mt.
 Everest.
 I joke that with every painting I open a vein.
 It is the yin and yang of the artist at work.
 It is not to say that I would rather be doing something else, only that I am committed and driven in a way that confounds me and those who know me.
 I am dedicated to becoming the best possible artist I can be in the time left to me on this earth.
 I suppose I could be accused as being a little compulsive about painting but I feel I have a God given gift with an obligation to fulfill, and it’s a huge responsibility.

-In 2007 I attended a 10-day “Intensive Studies Seminar” in Taos, NM, where I studied with some of America’s most respected artists, including Skip Lawrence, Fran Larsen, Katherine Liu, Alex Powers, and Christopher Schink.
-This life-altering experience took my work to the next level.
+My watercolor studies culminated in 2002 while attending the “Intensive Studies Seminar” in Taos, New Mexico, a ten-day workshop studying with some of America’s most celebrated and respected artists; Skip Lawrence, Fran Larsen, Katherine Liu, Alex Powers, and Christopher Schink.
+This life altering experience took my work to the next level.

 Cropping and color are close approximations of actual artwork.

 Prices do not include shipping and handling charges.

 Artwork can be received at the gallery or shipped to your location.

 Art & Soul Gallery © All rights reserved